Pig in a dream lying contentedly in warm earth among wildflowers and wheat

 Ask yourself: “What in my life right now is in a ‘piglet’ stage — small, just beginning, needing protection?
 Am I tender enough with this new thing?”

 Astrological note: Piglets evoke the Moon or Venus in the 5th house (the house of creative beginnings), or Jupiter transiting through the 5th house.
-Leo and Taurus with an emphasis in the 5th house often see this image in periods of creative flowering or new beginnings.
+Leos and Taureans with an emphasis in the 5th house often see this image in periods of creative flowering or new beginnings.
 If Jupiter is now in your 5th house — something alive and fertile in you is expanding.

 This is not a domestic animal.
 Something ancient, powerful.
 He stands in your path.
 Or charges — and you barely step aside.
 There is no docility of the farmyard in him: there is force, tusks, unpredictability.

 Your Warrior speaks through this image, in an encounter with primal energy.
-The wild boar is one of the oldest symbols in European mythology: in Celtic lore he embodies warrior courage and unbreakable force.
+The wild boar is an ancient symbol in European mythology: in Celtic lore he embodies warrior courage and unbreakable force.
 In dreams he appears as a power that cannot be domesticated — something that lives in you at the level of instinct.

-If the boar charges — this is an image of primal force (yours or someone else’s) moving without restraint.
-If he simply stands and looks at you — this is a meeting with your own untameable part.
+If the boar charges, this is an image of primal force (yours or someone else’s) moving without restraint.
+If he simply stands and looks at you, this is a meeting with your own untameable part.
 The part that doesn’t want to be obedient.
 Doesn’t want to fit in.
 Simply wants to live at full intensity.
+The same wall of primal force, fur-covered and clawed rather than tusked, walks through the dream of an attacking bear — and the question is the same in both versions: is this yours, or something else’s coming at you?

 Your reaction in this dream speaks volumes.
 Fear — this force frightens you in yourself.
 Admiration — you are ready to meet it.
 The desire to run — in waking life you are avoiding something powerful and unpredictable.